-Needles are a form of ammunition fired from blowguns that do no direct damage, but may be coated with a variety of toxins, which act as needle-specific brands.
-Randomly-generated needles always have a brand, with poison being the default (and the only needle brand which occurs on other kinds of missiles).
+Needles were a form of ammunition fired from blowguns that do no direct damage, but may have been coated with a variety of toxins, which act as needle-specific brands.
+Randomly-generated needles always had a brand, with poison being the default (and the only needle brand which occured on other kinds of missiles).

-Undead and non-living creatures are immune to the effects of any kind of needle, but demons can still be affected.
+Undead and non-living creatures were immune to the effects of any kind of needle, but demons could still be affected.